Western Australia Treasurer Colin Barnett

 Victor P Taffa

-The 2010-11 State Budget handed down by Premier and Treasurer Colin Barnett includes $146 Million for expenditure on assets in the Great Southern region.
+The 2010-11 State Budget handed down by Premier and Treasurer Colin Barnett includes $75 Million for expenditure on assets in the Gascoyne region.

 “Today’s $286 Million surplus will ensure the State Government can focus on ensuring services are delivered efficiently, effectively and fairly across the State.”
 Premier Barnett said.

-“This is a great result for all West Australians and I would like to specifically welcome today’s announcement of major projects and improved service delivery for the Great Southern region.”
+“This is a great result for all West Australians and I would like to specifically welcome today’s announcement of major projects and improved service delivery for the Gascoyne region.”

-“This ongoing level of support for important initiatives in the Great Southern region highlights the Liberal-National Government’s commitment to ensuring the benefits and opportunities of a strong economy are shared throughout Western Australia.”
+“This ongoing level of support for important initiatives in the Gascoyne highlights the Liberal-National Government’s commitment to ensuring the benefits and opportunities of a strong economy are shared throughout Western Australia.”

-Regional Development Minister Brendon Grylls said the Government had budgeted $896.8 Million into developing regional Western Australia under the Liberal-National Government’s Royalties for Regions program for 2010-11.
+Regional Development Minister Brendon Grylls said the Government had budgeted $896.8 Million into developing regional WA under the Liberal-National Government’s Royalties for Regions program for 2010-11.

-Royalties for Regions is funded by the equivalent of 25 % of WA’s mining and on-shore petroleum royalty revenue, comprising three key funds the Country Local Government Fund, the Regional Community Services Fund and the Regional Infrastructure and Headworks Fund.
+Royalties for Regions is funded by the equivalent of 25 % of WA’s mining and on-shore Petroleum Royalty Revenue, comprising three key funds the Country Local Government Fund; Regional Community Services Fund; and the Regional Infrastructure and Headworks Fund.

-“The program is designed to help regional communities grow and prosper by promoting local decision-making and attracting the resources and investment needed to support development.”
-Mr. Grylls said.
+“Royalties for the Regions are designed to help regional communities grow and prosper by promoting local decision-making and attracting the resources and investment needed to support development.”
+Mr Grylls said.

-Mr. Grylls said another major announcement was the allocation of $120.3 Million over three years to expand the State’s mobile phone coverage on the State’s highways.
+Mr. Grylls said another major announcement was the allocation of $120.3 Million over three years to expand WA’s mobile phone coverage on the State’s highways.

 “The shortcomings of mobile telephone coverage on the State’s major regional highways need to be improved and Royalties for Regions funding will provide $8.3 Million in 2010-11 to expand mobile phone coverage to address black spots.”
 Mr. Grylls said.

-The 2010-11 Budget also included the biggest ever injection of additional funding for the State’s health system; regional development; significant increases to child protection services; money to strengthen the community sector; and support for young people and families.
+The 2010-11 Budget also includes the biggest-ever injection of additional funding for the State’s health system, regional development, significant increases to child protection services, money to strengthen the community sector and support for young people and families.